adrian-soch/attitude_check/README.md

 ```
     .
     ├── docs        # Documentation for the project
+    ├── examples    # Example usage code for PC and Arduino
-    ├── refs        # Reference material used for the project, including papers
+    ├── scripts     # Scripts for setup and supporting work
     ├── src         # Source code
     └── test        # Test cases